How To Write a Compelling Backstory For Your Horror Character

 You want to show-don’t-tell when it comes to your backstory.
 Too often writers will outright tell readers what happened to the character before the book began.
 However, once you especially the fundamentals of character building it is time to refine the characterization elements in the backstory.

 Weave hints of your backstory throughout your story.
-For example, instead of saying “John Story used to be a salesman” you can say something like “John knew the ins and outs of hitting a quota when it came to getting people to do what he wanted.
-But that was another job and another life ago.”
+For example, instead of saying “John Story used to be a salesman” you can say something like “John knew how to read people the moment they opened their mouths.
+It used to help him close deals.
+Now, it just told him who would break first.”

 This sentence lays the groundwork for the reader to fill in the blanks.
-By the term “quota” and his convincing other people, the reader can already get a sense of his emotional intelligence.
-Then, when we add the secondary sentence, they might make the connection of him being a salesman.
+The reader can already get a sense of his emotional intelligence.
+Then, when we add the secondary sentence, they might make the connection of him being a salesman and his rather negative view of his clients, since he has to “break them.”

 The reader may also gloss over this, but the key is to continue to weave this throughout the backstory.